-If you have to choose only one place on the Yucatan peninsula, make it Isla Mujeres – find out all the essentials to keep your trip affordable in our Isla Mujeres Budget Travel Guide!
+If you have to choose only one place on the Yucatan peninsula, make it Isla Mujeres – find out all the things to do on Isla Mujeres & the essentials to keep your trip affordable!

 Isla Mujeres means Island of Women in Spanish.

 Its history can be dated back to the time of the Spanish…

 Legend has it that Spanish pirates kept their lovers on the island, although archaeologists beg to differ – they say it’s more likely that it was a stopover point for the Maya, on their way to Isla Cozumel to worship Ixchel, the Goddess of Fertility.

 Today, men & women alike, young & old, enjoy Isla Mujeres – including us here at DIY Travel HQ.

 It’s just 7km long, with most travellers based around the downtown area at the northern tip.